Humphrey IV of Toron: Early life

 Humphrey was born in about 1165, the son of Humphrey, heir to Humphrey II of Toron, and Stephanie of Milly.
 Humphrey was a child when his father died around 1173.
 His mother soon inherited the Lordship of Transjordan.
 She married Miles of Plancy, seneschal of Jerusalem, who was murdered in October 1174.
 The following year she married Raynald of Châtillon.
 Humphrey inherited the Lordship of Toron from his grandfather who died of wounds received at the Battle of Banyas on 22 April 1179.

 King Baldwin IV of Jerusalem's eight-year-old half-sister, Isabella, was betrothed to Humphrey in October 1180.
 His and Isabella's respective stepfathers, Raynald of Châtillon and Balian of Ibelin, were prominent figures of the two groups of barons in the Kingdom of Jerusalem.
-The two baronial groups had been competing for the control of state administration, because the king who suffered from leprosy could not rule alone.
-According to the marriage contract, Humphrey renounced his inherited domains (Toron, Banias and Chastel Neuf) in favor of Baldwin IV, in exchange for a money fief of 7,000 bezants.
-This provision of the marriage contract suggests that the king wanted to prevent Humphrey from uniting two large fiefs, Toron and Transjordan.
-Baldwin IV granted Toron or its usufruct to his mother, Agnes of Courtenay, around 1183.
+The two baronial groups had been competing for the control of state administration, because King Baldwin suffered from leprosy and could not rule alone.
+According to the marriage contract, Humphrey yielded his inherited domains (Toron, Banias and Chastel Neuf) to Baldwin in exchange for a money fief of 7,000 bezants.
+This provision of the marriage contract suggests that Baldwin wanted to prevent Humphrey from uniting two large fiefs, Toron and Transjordan.
+Baldwin granted Toron or its usufruct to his mother, Agnes of Courtenay, around 1183.

 Saladin, who had united Egypt and Syria under his rule, invaded the Kingdom of Jerusalem in September 1183.
 Humphrey commanded the forces of Oultrejourdain, dispatched by Raynald of Châtillon to join the united army of the kingdom.
 Saladin's soldiers ambushed and almost annihilated his troops at Mount Gilboa.
 Saladin's campaign ended with his withdrawal on 7 October, because he could not persuade the main army to join battle.